Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/example-aws-configuration.md

  - Unmount the drive from the host server:
     - `sudo umount -d /mnt/tempstorage` replacing /mnt/tempstorage with the path you used on the host server.
  - See the AWS site for further instructions for [detaching](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-detaching-volume.html) then [deleting](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-deleting-volume.html) volumes.
+ - To resize the volume, create a new EBS volume of the desired size and add it to your AWS instance and fstab as described above.
+Note you will need to change the UUID in /etc/fstab to match the newly created volume.
+If you mount it to the same directory as the previous volume, you should not need to change the docker-compose.production.yml entry.